VladimirSaakian/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+allows a language JavaScript to change, structure, and style your website.

 2. What is an event?
+changes in the DOM

 3. What is an event listener?
+wait for an event to occur such as click, mouseover, mouseout, etc

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? not enough capabilities such as .map .filter

 5. What is a component?
+independent and reusable code